Python

 -

-= None# HTTP status code.
+code= None# HTTP status code.
 Concrete subclasses must define.

 -

-# Detailed error information.
+errors# Detailed error information.

 Return type: list(dict) Returns: a list of mappings describing each error.